xboybx/AI-B2B-Proposal-Generator/README.md

 ### 1. **Core Framework**
 - **Next.js (App Router)**: Powers the entire application, utilizing both Client and Server Components for optimal performance and SEO.
-- **Tailwind CSS**: A customized design system ("Rayeva Pulse 2026") built on utility-first principles, featuring modern glassmorphism and bento-grid layouts.
+- **Tailwind CSS**: A customized design system built on utility-first principles, featuring modern glassmorphism and bento-grid layouts.

 ### 2. **AI Service Layer**
 - **OpenAI SDK / OpenRouter**: The "brain" of the app.
 It uses advanced thinking models (like Liquid LFM) to interpret client requirements and generate structured JSON proposals.